Universite-Gustave-Eiffel/NoiseModelling/Docs/Tutorial_Noise_Map_From_Point_Source.rst

 In this tutorial, we are going to produce a noise map, based on a unique source point.
 The exercise will be made through NoiseModelling with Graphic User Interface (GUI).

-To make it more simple, we will use the data used in the :doc:`Get_Started_GUI` tutorial.
+To make it more simple, we will use the data used in the :doc:`Tutorial_Get_Started_GUI` tutorial.

 This tutorial is divided in 5 steps: